 Highly diversified investment

-Low correlation to the returns from shares and other traditional asset classes
+Reduced correlation to the returns from shares

 The most effectively managed investment portfolios combine a range of very good investments that are lowly correlated to each other, which provides true diversification benefits, and adds considerable value to the overall investment portfolio.
 It is even more important to ensure that these low correlations are sustainable over time – even under the worst possible economic conditions, i.e. when asset prices are falling, and the diversification benefits are needed the most.
 By combining lowly correlated investments that each produce an acceptable risk-adjusted return over time, it is possible to enhance investment performance without increasing overall risk.
-See the Information Memorandum for further details.
-Click here for a copy.

 Carefully managed volatility